 Further information about the new approach, including how to be involved, will be released later this year.

-The ABS is seeking submissions on occupations within the scope of 2021 targeted update from 23rd June to 23rd July 2021.
+The ABS is consulting on the changes proposed for inclusion in the Australian and New Zealand Standard Classification of Occupations (ANZSCO) 2021 update.
+Consultation on the proposed changes will remain open for four (4) weeks, from Thursday 23rd September to Wednesday 20th October 2021.
 For information on how to participate please visit the ABS Consultation Hub.

 If you would like more information, please email the ABS at email@example.com